Using `reduce` to Implement Other Clojure Functions

 and if it returns “truthy,” the reducing function adds the input to

-.
+the state via conj.
 If the predicate returns “falsey” (either false

-), then the reducing function returns the state
+or nil), then the reducing function returns the state

 unchanged.
 This has the effect of not including that particular input